chhetri123/Major_Project/README.md

 To set up the project locally, follow these steps:

 1. Clone the repository:
-   This is code for webs scarping the images for our project to collect data
+   This is code for webs scarping the images for our project to collect data:

 ```js
 git clone  https://github.com/chhetri123/webscarping.git